 This was the upside down jellyfish.
 Have you seen our jellyfish photos from the Monterey Aquarium?
 They look like a rug when all bunched together.
 This was the first time we saw one out in the wild!

-Did you know mangroves are fresh water plants but have adapted to the salt water?
+Did you know mangroves are freshwater plants but have adapted to the saltwater?
 On the tour, we were told that each one has “a suicide leaf” that takes in all the salt and dies so that the rest can keep on living.
 That would be pretty smart for a plant!
-Having a science background, I had to know more and discovered that recent studies show that the yellow (older) leaves don’t have more salt content in the than the rest.
+Having a science background, I had to know more and discovered that recent studies show that the yellow (older) leaves don’t have more salt content in them than the rest.
 Boooo.
 I really loved the suicide leaf theory!

 The two hour tour is definitely a work out!
 Anytime you’re heading upwind you really have to put work into it.
 The last stretch to get back to the launch point was hardest part.
 I think I was the least fit person in the group, and I wasn’t sure if I’d make it.
 I was paddling as hard as I possibly could, and even with the slightest break you take, you’re back farther than where you started.
 I was about to throw in the towel and tell them to send a rescue boat to find me somewhere in the middle of the ocean (I have very little willpower to survive), but we eventually all made it!